 Back home to drop this stuff off, empty the ice in the cooler, which only took about half my ice, so I figured I’d bring the other half to my parents.
-Than back in the car and over to my parents.
+Then back in the car and over to my parents.

 I was surprised when I got there to see my brother there.
-He had already tried to get into the westbank and couldn’t.
+He had already tried to get into the Westbank and couldn’t.
 They’ve declared martial law there and are not letting anyone in.
 They said starting Monday they’ll let people in.
-I was glad to see him, but knew he was upset about not getting in.
+I was glad to see him but knew he was upset about not getting in.
 He just wants to know what condition his house is in.
 He is pretty sure that there was no flood damage but a tree could have fallen through, or looters or who knows.
-On the radio I heard that looters burned Oakwood Shopping Mall down, which is the big mall on the westbank.
+On the radio, I heard that looters burned Oakwood Shopping Mall down, which is the big mall on the Westbank.
 It’s one of the busiest malls in New Orleans.
 The not knowing is driving him crazy.

-I visited for a little while than jumped back in my car to head home.
+I visited for a little while then jumped back in my car to head home.
 I had a tree on my porch I wanted to try and get off.
 I got home, ate some spam, but I was able to cook it on my camping stove!
 Such small joys make us feel more human.

-One of the things I got at work was a saw and axe.
+One of the things I got at work was a saw and ax.
 The entire top of this pine tree was on my porch.
-I’m lucky it didn’t fall a little farther and go through my roof.
+I’m lucky it didn’t fall a little further and go through my roof.
 It took me about two hours to cut it up and throw off the side, but my porch is now clear.
-I’m going to put my outdoor furninture back out there, so it’ll clear up my living room.
+I’m going to put my outdoor furniture back out there, so it’ll clear up my living room.
 I still am going to have to cut the tree up into smaller pieces to get out of here.
 I just cut off limbs and chunks so I could move it.

-The rest of the night I plan to spend watching tv (I have a little portable tv I’m sure I’ve already mentioned), maybe eat something else and turn on my fan and than probably to bed.
+The rest of the night I plan to spend watching tv (I have a little portable tv I’m sure I’ve already mentioned), maybe eat something else and turn on my fan and then probably to bed.
 Tommorrow I’m sure will be another fun day.

 The next day:

 Another late morning, I got up at eight this morning.
 Mornings are the best time of the day.
 Last night my battery much not have charged completely, the fan went off before I fell asleep.
-But it was not that hot so I didnt’ worry too much about it.
+But it was not that hot so I didn’t’ worry too much about it.
 But at seven or eight in the morning there is a slight chill in the air and it feels so good.
 Makes you just want to lay there and not move.

 Went to Sams today for more ice.
-It looks like the cooler will hold the ice for about two days and than I’ll have to be getting more ice.
+It looks like the cooler will hold the ice for about two days and then I’ll have to be getting more ice.
 I have to get twenty pounds of ice from Sams, they sell everything in bulk.
 That is more ice than I need so I noticed some more of my neighbors across the street are coming home so I went and gave them a bag of ice.
 I want more people to come home.
 There is safety in numbers.

-On the way to Sams I stopped at the store.
+On the way to Sams, I stopped at the store.
 Darryl was there, talking on the phone to Loretta.
 I talked to his wife while he was on the phone.
 The store was boarded back up, all the people from home office had left.
-After Darryl got off the phone he told me that they decided not to open till Wednesday or Thursday, that most people needed food and things like that more than what we sold.
+After Darryl got off the phone he told me that they decided not to open until Wednesday or Thursday, that most people needed food and things like that more than what we sold.
 He said Loretta was pretty ragged, she’s been traveling to the stores and seeing all this damage and it has to be getting to her.
 The store in Gulfport was wiped out.
-The one in Harharan has been looted and has standing water.
+The one in Hariharan has been looted and has standing water.

-The WalMart in Picayune was open so me, my brother, mother and sister went.
+The WalMart in Picayune was open some, my brother, mother, and sister went.
 I wanted to get some stuff that I couldn’t find at Sams.
 I ended up spending close to a hundred dollars.
 I got some more food, but I also got a rake to try and help clean my yard up and a push broom.
 I want to sweep the street in front of my home, just to try and make it look better.
 Right now every little thing that makes things look a little more normal is a help.

 They also got a generator.
 It lasts for about eleven hours.
 I’m thinking of going to Sams and getting one of the smaller generators.
 I’m just worried about getting the gas for it.
 It takes about five to six gallons for twelve hours.
 I have two five gallon tanks if I can get them filled.
-I don’t mind spending the money on a generator if I can keep it running, I hate to spend the money on it and than not even be able to get the gas to use it.
+I don’t mind spending the money on a generator if I can keep it running, I hate to spend the money on it and then not even be able to get the gas to use it.

 I’ve been out in the yard cleaning still.
 I finally got all the tree from my yard to the front.
 There is still a lot of pine needles and pine cones in the yard, but that’s what I got the rake for.
 My brick patio was covered with debris from the tree.
-I cleaned it and it looks better than it has in awhile to be honest.
+I cleaned it and it looks better than it has in awhile, to be honest.
 I even weeded in between some of the bricks which I haven’t done in too long.
 I figured that as I clean I just as well get things looking as good as I can.

 And the next day:

 I decided to take all my can foods and put them out where I could see them.
 Why?
 I don’t know, I just felt better doing it like this.
 That way I wouldn’t be surprised when I was running low on food, I wouldn’t miss something in the cabinets.
-I took a small bookcase I had in the hallway and put it on the back side of the bar and filled this up with all the food stuff I bought from Sams yesterday.
-Than I went through my cabinets and took what I thought I could use and put them in the bookcase.
+I took a small bookcase I had in the hallway and put it on the back side of the bar and filled this up with all the foodstuff I bought from Sams yesterday.
+Then I went through my cabinets and took what I thought I could use and put them in the bookcase.
 I found some stuff that I just had to throw away.

-Next I decided to clean out my refrigerator.
+Next, I decided to clean out my refrigerator.
 It was empty so I figured this was a good time to give it a good scrubbing.
-Afterwards I put some water and drinks in it to store.
+Afterwards, I put some water and drinks in it to store.